Since 1997

 But here’s where the cracks start to show.

-Several experts in early childhood economics from the Center for American Progress, to scholars like W. Steven Barnett of NIEER argues that the childcare access problem is fundamentally about capacity and sustainability, not just visibility.
+Many experts in early childhood policy have pointed out that the childcare access challenge is mostly about capacity and long-term sustainability, not just awareness or visibility.

-- Families don’t struggle to find childcare because they don’t know it exists.
+Families don’t struggle to find childcare because they don’t know programs exist.

-- They struggle because there aren’t enough affordable, high-quality, and available slots.
+They struggle because there often aren’t enough affordable, high-quality openings available.

 So the tough question is this: